-The Company has recognized management's best estimate of the value of available investment tax credits to be realized in future years as \$126,333 (2020 - \$315,657 as restated).
-Management expects this tax credit will be consumed in 2022.
+The Company has recognized management's best estimate of the value of available investment tax credits to be realized in future years as \$Nil (2021 - \$126,333).
 Any unutilized investment tax credits are eligible for a twenty-year carry-forward for credits earned in tax years that end after 1997.
 Investment tax credits recognized in the current year but earned in prior periods are recorded as a credit to income, rather than as a reduction of research and development expense.